What to Eat in Barcelona: 12 Local Dishes + Where to Go

 The word escalivada comes from the Catalan verb ‘escalivar’ which means ‘to cook wish ashes’.

 With this dish as well simplicity reigns: escalivada is a mix of fire-grilled veggies: eggplant, peppers, and onions and seasoned with olive oil, salt, and pepper.
-A great vegetarian option for travelers.
+One of the top Barcelona vegetarian options for travelers.

 It’s not unheard of to get an escalivada with toasted bread or even anchovies.